rdrms/IceWM-Zenburn/README.md

 Might be a learning curve to use this theme, the buttons are just flat colours, they go like this: App Menu - window title - rollup,minimize,maximize,close
 All buttons except the app menu and close button are blended into the background, but are still clickable.

+To install, clone the git repository and place the folder in ~/.icewm/themes - create the directory if it doesn't exist.
+Then select the theme from the IceWM menu.